Nicky went back to Connecticut to see his mother.

 Donna said yes.
 The new couple had another week together, along with MaryAnn.

-Nicky had decided, even though he’d only spent two weeks total with Donna.
+Nicky had decided to propose, even though he’d only spent two weeks total with Donna.
 After the girls left, he asked Donna over the phone, “Can you plan a wedding?”

 “Yes,” Donna said.
 “Whose?”